auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-launch/b2c-launch-support.md

 ---
-title: Launch
+title: Support Readiness
-description: Support readiness for launch preparation for your B2C IAM implementation.
+description: Support readiness for the launch of your B2C IAM implementation.
 topics:
     - b2c
     - ciam